Take the Cake

 The show aired its finale on November 2, airing a total of 85 live shows.

-The jocular phrase "take the cake" means "win the prize".

 Rules

 The contestants on Take the Cake were home viewers.
 United States residents 18 or older could have entered the program by text messaging a request or using the network's website.
 BET charged a fee for each text message entry, in addition to standard text messaging rates charged by the wireless provider.
 Entries on the website were free.
 Regardless of the method of entry, each entry had an equal chance of being selected.
 An entry did not necessarily guarantee an opportunity to appear on the show.
 Residents of certain states may have been ineligible to play various entry methods.

 Games

 Take the Cake featured various minigames that were played throughout the program.
-The rewards for the games were usually cash prizes ranging from $100 – $2,000 in cash.
+The rewards for the games were usually cash prizes ranging from $100 to $2,000 in cash.

 To speed up the games at certain points, various methods were employed: